TriSight Communications is a public relations firm staffed entirely by students from the University of Southern California.

 “TriSight has taught me how to work with real-life clients, an opportunity that I think can be rare when in school.
 We make a difference for these companies and it feels great to know that we are helping them reach their goals.”

 She wanted to become more involved in TriSight and help it grow as an organization in order to see it reach its full potential.
-She will be focusing on coordinating events related to TriSight and managing the HATS account.
-Her ultimate goal for the semester is to successfully achieve juggling grad school and her positions with TriSight with grace and success.
+Last semester, she coordinated events related to TriSight and managed the HATS account.
+Her ultimate goal for the year is to successfully achieve juggling grad school and her positions with TriSight with grace and success.

 After she graduates, she would love to work with a non-profit organization or for the corporate social responsibility department of a corporation.
 “I want to change the world and make this world a better place and I hope to work with organizations that give back and help others.
 I want to leave this world better than it was when I came in.
 I want to do good.”